isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 	change_speed(23m/10s);	// meters per second

 We could have accepted a plain (unit-less) `double` as a delta, but that would have been error-prone.
-If we wanted both absopute speed and deltas, we would have defined a `Delta` type.
+If we wanted both absolute speed and deltas, we would have defined a `Delta` type.

 **Enforcement**: very hard in general.